The 'Nuanced, Complex Journey' Of Becoming Elton John

 The glitter.
 The piano-playing.
 That voice.
 Based on a true fantasy, the story of Sir Elton John is being encapsulated with Rocketman, the larger-than-life biopic in theaters now.
 The film stars Taron Egerton in the lead role and was directed by Dexter Fletcher, the same director who finished the Oscar-winning Bohemian Rhapsody after its original director, Bryan Singer, was fired.

-When the feature first premiered at the 2019 Cannes Film Festival earlier this month, it got a four-minute standing ovation and made Elton John, who was in the audience, cry.
+When the feature first premiered at the 2019 Cannes Film Festival in May, it got a four-minute standing ovation and made Elton John, who was in the audience, cry.

 "He was watching some pretty turbulent bits of his life," Egerton says, "The movie doesn't pull its punches in that respect.
 But I think it was tears of joy.
 That was the overriding feeling.
 I think he really loves the movie.
 He went as far as to say that he wouldn't change a thing out it."